James C. Quayle: Career

 James Quayle entered the newspaper business serving as an advertising salesman for several Pulliam-owned newspapers in Indiana and Ohio before joining the Huntington Herald-Press in Huntington, Indiana in 1948.
 In 1955, Quayle moved his family to Arizona to manage public relations operations at The Arizona Republic and the Phoenix Gazette.

-Publisher

 In 1963, Quayle became the publisher of the Huntington Herald-Press.
 He purchased the newspaper the following year and became chairman of Huntington Newspapers, Inc. He was publisher of that newspaper from 1963 to 1990, except for six years when he was publisher of the Muncie Star and Evening Press, beginning in 1972.

 Death

-After retiring, Quayle lived in Wickenburg, Arizona, where he died in 2000, aged 79.
+After retiring, Quayle lived in Wickenburg, Arizona.
+He died at a care facility in Sun City West, Arizona, on July 7, 2000, at the age of 79.